 Pressure, too, increases around the green.
 Hit a poor drive and you may have time to recover.
 But chunk or top a chip or pitch and a shot is irrevocably gone.

 The best way to relieve the pressure and build confidence is to keep your short game very simple.
-The only shots you really need to know to break 90 are the:
+The only shots you really need to know to break 90 are the chip (bump) and run, and the pitch.

 The chip should be the first choice when there is no obstacle between you and the flag, the aim being simply to bump the ball on to the putting surface and get it rolling as quickly as possible.